junxit/us-congress-bills-115/metadata.md

 - 2018-07-30 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 Without written report.
 - 2018-07-30 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 Without written report.
 - 2018-07-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 537.
+- 2018-08-01 — By Senator Murkowski from Committee on Energy and Natural Resources filed written report.
+Report No. 115-314.
+- 2018-08-01 — By Senator Murkowski from Committee on Energy and Natural Resources filed written report.
+Report No. 115-314.
+- 2018-10-04 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6550-6551; text: CR S6550-6551)
+- 2018-10-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6550-6551; text: CR S6550-6551)